amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/PowerBI/README.md

-A Folder Dedicated to Logic, Expressions & calculations in Power BI using DAX or Power Query
+A Folder Dedicated to the creation of Logic, Expressions & calculations in Power BI using DAX or Power Query